Complexity-Regularized Proximal Policy Optimization: Discussion

 \section{Discussion}

-Overall, our experimental results demonstrate that CDPO offers a more stable and reliable alternative to entropy regularization.
-It effectively adapts the level of exploration pressure, proving beneficial in complex environments while remaining harmless in simpler ones, thereby reducing the need for meticulous hyperparameter tuning.
-Specifically, CDPO encourages sufficient exploration when necessary, maintaining a stochastic (but not random) policy.
-When regularization is unnecessary, as in simpler environments, its inclusion does not negatively affect performance , and CDPO performs on par with the non-regularized PPO across all tested coefficients for the complexity term.
+Overall, our experimental results demonstrate that CR-PPO offers a more stable and reliable alternative to entropy-regularized PPO.
+It effectively adapts the level of regularization pressure, proving beneficial in complex environments while remaining harmless in simpler ones, thereby reducing the need for meticulous hyperparameter tuning.
+Specifically, CR-PPO encourages sufficient exploration when necessary, maintaining a stochastic (but not random) policy regardless of the scaling coefficient, while entropy requires tuning it to reach the same performance.
+When regularization is unnecessary, as in simpler environments, its inclusion does not negatively affect performance, and CR-PPO performs on par with the non-regularized PPO across all tested coefficients for the complexity term.
 This holds even in cases where regularization is harmful, such as when a policy must become occasionally deterministic to make precise decisions.
 Unlike entropy, complexity has a more nuanced landscape, where solutions with near-zero probabilities in certain dimensions can still lie near an optimum.
 In other words, a policy with many near-zero probability actions may have very low entropy, yet still retain high complexity.
 This distinction ensures that complexity-based regularization remains effective even in scenarios where entropy regularization degrades performance.